-The origin of utility-sector energy efficiency programs traces back to the energy crises in the 1970s, when a new concept of "energy conservation" emerged to help customers cope with soaring energy prices.
+The origin of utility-sector energy efficiency programs dates back to the energy crises in the 1970s, when a new concept of "energy conservation" emerged to help customers cope with soaring energy prices.
 Over time, this led to the development of an expanded set of customer energy efficiency programs provided by electric and natural gas utilities.
-ACEEE was founded during this early period — in 1980.

-Since then, energy efficiency has evolved to become recognized as an integral and highly valuable element of utility investments and operations.
-Utility energy efficiency programs have yielded significant energy and economic benefits to the utility system and to ratepayers.
+Energy efficiency has evolved to become recognized as an integral, highly valuable element of utility investments and operations.
+Utility energy efficiency programs have yielded significant energy and economic benefits to the utility system and to utility customers.
 Energy efficiency programs have also led to job growth in many fields, including the building trades.

-State policymakers and regulators also can provide clear direction to regulated utilities about the importance of energy efficiency.
-As a first step, legislators and regulators typically require utilities to offer programs; they also set up mechanisms for utilities to recover their costs through rate case proceedings.
-A recent trend has been for states to establish specific energy savings targets (typically as a percentage of total energy sales) for regulated utilities.
-Such energy efficiency resource standards (EERS) are in place in a large and rapidly growing number of states.
+State policymakers and regulators can provide clear direction to regulated utilities about the importance of energy efficiency by requiring utilities to offer programs and establish supportive business models for these programs.
+States also can establish specific energy savings targets (typically as a percentage of total energy sales) for regulated utilities.
+Such energy efficiency resource standards are in place in a large and rapidly growing number of states.